 Targets: Crappie, Walleye, Rainbow Trout, Largemouth Bass

-Canyon Lake Park is a nice weekend getaway for families and has good fishing.
+Canyon Lake Park is a nice weekend getaway for families that boasts strong fishing.
 You can fish for Crappie, Walleye, Rainbow Trout, Largemouth Bass, and Smallmouth Bass.
 You will find many picnic areas, paddle boats, walking paths, and bike trails where you can spend the afternoon.
 Plus, there is a fishing bridge inside the park where you can wet the line.
 People with kids love the park as it’s clean and hosts family birthday parties, gatherings, and outdoor events.

 Targets: Trout, Sunfish, Perch, Crappie, Bluegill

 Tennessee boasts 18 family fishing lakes which give you and your kids a good chance to land some fish for a small fee.
 Laurel Hill Lake is among the finest kid-friendly fisheries in the state.
 It has excellent fishing for Trout, Sunfish, Perch, Crappie, Bluegill, Catfish, and Bass.
-To make the most out of your trip, check out the Tennessee Wildlife Resources Agency’s guide on fish species.
-There are three picnic areas, grill facilities, cottages, cabins, and campsites.
+There are three different picnic areas, grill facilities, cottages, cabins, and campsites.
 From May to September, you can take a dip in the lake from a designated beach.

 Targets: Redfish, Speckled Trout, and Flounder